Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Universal fast gradient method

 \section{Universal fast gradient method}

 In this section, we review the universal fast gradient method proposed by Nesterov~\cite{Nesterov:2015}.
 Then we summarize the scheduled restarting technique~\cite{RD:2020} for the universal fast gradient method.
-Throughout this paper, we take $x_0 \in \dom F$ as an initial guess for algorithms for solving the model problem~\cref{model}.
-The universal fast gradient method is a first-order method to solve~\cref{model} under the following assumption.
+Throughout this paper, we take $x_0 \in \dom F$ as an initial guess for algorithms for solving the model problem~\eqref{model}.
+A subset $K_0$ of $X$ is defined in terms of $x_0$ as follows:

+We clearly have $K_0 \subset \dom F$.
+Moreover, $K_0$ is compact since $F$ is coercive and lower semicontinuous.
+The universal fast gradient method is a first-order method to solve~\eqref{model} under the following assumption.